MahmudMridul/DesignPatterns/Documents/template.md

 - Core concept of the pattern
 - Key participants and their responsibilities
 - How these elements collaborate to solve the problem

-## Structure
-Visual representation of the pattern:
-- UML class diagram showing the relationships between components
-- Brief explanation of each component in the diagram

 ## Implementation in C#
 Show a practical implementation in C#: